MarcelineVQ/LootBlare/readme.md

 Loot Blare
 ===

-A frame that pops up and shows item and rolls when singular items are linked in Raid Warning.
+A frame that pops up and shows item and rolls when a single uncommon+ item is linked in Raid Warning.

-Default frame duration to stay on screen without a new /roll occuring is 20 seconds, change with:
+Default frame duration to stay on screen without a new /roll occuring is `20 seconds`, change with:
 `/lootblare <number>`

 ### The (moveable) frame in game:
 ![LootBlare Frame](./lootblareframe.png)